-From quiet fishing village to prosperous port and popular seaside resort, here are some of Ramsgate’s architectural highlights:
+From a quiet fishing village to a prosperous port and popular seaside resort, here are some of Ramsgate’s architectural highlights.

 1. Clock House